 At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
 Visit www.luminosoa.org to learn more.

 In the U.S., the exercise of police authority—and the public’s trust that police authority is used properly—is a recurring concern.
 Contemporary prescriptions for police reform hold that the public would better trust the police and feel a greater obligation to comply and cooperate if police-citizen interactions were marked by higher levels of procedural justice by police.

 In this book, authors Robert E. Worden and Sarah J. McLean argue that the procedural justice model of reform is a mirage.
 From a distance, procedural justice seemingly offers a relief from strained police-community relations.
-But a closer look at police organizations and police-citizen interactions show that the relief offered by such reform actually proves illusory.
+But a closer look at police organizations and police-citizen interactions shows that the relief offered by such reform actually proves illusory.

 Members receive 20-40% discounts on book purchases.
 Find out more